 You didn't set out to make life hard.
 You intended to be the best mom and best person you could, given the circumstances you faced at the time.
 If you had asked when I was growing up, I would have emphatically responded that you were absolutely trying to ruin my life.
 I believed then that you deliberately tried to do things to make me miserable.

 I know now that being a parent is hard.
 You do the best you can with the tools you have.
 You make difficult decisions, hoping to protect and nurture your children.
-And sometimes, life goes in unpredictable directions.
-Sometimes things take an unexpected turn.
+Sometimes, life goes in unpredictable directions and things take an unexpected turn.
 Sometimes things go bad in huge, unexpected ways.

 Thank you, Mom.
 I love you.

 To My Girls